Generalization of the Dehornoy-Lafont order complex to categories. Application to exceptional braid groups: Introduction

-Before the coining of the term Garside group by Dehornoy and Paris, the combinatorial properties of Artin groups had already been used in \cite{salvetti} and \cite{squier} to provide resolutions and homology computations.
-The approach of the latter was then generalized in \cite[Section 4]{dehlaf} to a class of so-called Gaussian monoids, which encompasses Garside groups.
+Moreover, before the coining of the term Garside group by Dehornoy and Paris, the combinatorial properties of Artin groups had already been used in \cite{salvetti} and \cite{squier} to provide resolutions and homology computations.
+The approach of the latter was then generalized in \cite[Section 4]{dehlaf} to a class of \emph{Gaussian monoids}, which encompasses Garside monoids.

-Afterwards, near the end of the 2000's, Garside theory began to be further developped into the theory of Garside categories (see \cite{kgarcat} and \cite{besgar}).
+Afterwards, near the end of the 2000's, Garside theory began to be further developed into the theory of Garside categories \cite{kgarcat}, \cite{besgar}.
 This culminated in the publication in 2015 of the reference book \cite{ddgkm}, which summarizes the state of the art and the adaptations of Garside theory to a categorical context.
 Among these adaptations, the first resolution defined in \cite{dehlaf} is adapted to categories.
-However, the second resolution (the so-called ``order complex''), although briefly mentioned in \cite{ddgkm}, is not explicitly adapted to the case of a category.
-This proved to be a problem in \cite{homcomp1} and \cite{homcomp2}, in which the authors study the homology of complex braid groups.
-Indeed there is one exceptional braid group (namely, the Borchardt braid group) which only admits a categorical Garside structure, and the only resolution available at that time for Garside category afforded far too many cells for most explicit computations: only the integral homology of the Borchardt braid group could be computed in \cite{homcomp1}, using other tools like Betti numbers and reduction modulo $p$.
+However, the second resolution -the \emph{order complex}- although briefly mentioned, is not explicitly adapted to the case of a category.
+Furthermore, the constructions of free modules over a category and of the homology of categories are not detailed in depths.

-\spaa We begin by giving preliminaries about the homology of a groupoid in Section \ref{homcat}: our adaptation of the Dehornoy-Lafont complex is attached, by definition, to a category, and allows for the computation of the homology of the said category.
-As we plan to use this complex for computing the homology of some group equivalent (as a category) to a groupoid, we need a link between the homology of such related objects.
-Such a link is provided by the following theorem.
+In this paper we directly address these two problems.
+We first show, following the arguments in \cite{squier}, that the homology of a category coincides with that of its enveloping groupoid under suitable assumptions.
+As we actually plan to compute group homology, we also state that the homology of a group is the same as the homology of a groupoid to which it is equivalent.
+We obtain the following theorem.
 For the concept of a left-Ore category, see Definition \ref{leftore}.

 \begin{theo*}(Corollary \ref{cor2.16} and Proposition \ref{groupoidgroup}) Let $\Cc$ be a left-Ore category, and let $\Gg$ be the groupoid of fractions of $\Cc$.
 For every $\Cc$-module $M$ we have $H_*(\Cc,M)=H_*(\Gg,\Z\Gg\otimes_\Cc M)$.
 Furthermore, if $G$ is a group, then every equivalence of categories $G\to \Gg$ induces a $G$-module structure $M'$ on $M$, and we have $H_*(\Cc,M)=H_*(G,M')$. \end{theo*}